StrangeBeeCorp/docs/docs/thehive/operations/apt-yum-repositories-end/apt-yum-deprecation-notice.md

 ## Timeline

-* Manual download and installation become available starting July 10, 2025.
-* APT and YUM repositories become unavailable starting July 31, 2025.
+* APT and YUM repositories are unavailable starting July 31, 2025.
 * The domain https://download.thehive-project.org/ becomes unavailable starting XXX.

 ## What you should do

-If you are a new user, follow the updated instructions in [TheHive](../../installation/step-by-step-installation-guide.md) and [Cortex](../../../cortex/installation-and-configuration/step-by-step-guide.md) step-by-step installation guides.
+If you are a new user, follow the instructions in [TheHive](../../installation/step-by-step-installation-guide.md) and [Cortex](../../../cortex/installation-and-configuration/step-by-step-guide.md) step-by-step installation guides.

 If you currently install or update TheHive and Cortex using `apt-get install`, `apt-get upgrade`, `yum install`, or `yum update`, switch to manual package downloads and installations.
-For detailed instructions, see [Switch to Manual Download and Installation for TheHive](switch-to-manual-download-installation-thehive.md) and [Switch to Manual Download and Installation for Cortex](switch-to-manual-download-installation-thehive.md).
-Continuing with the current installation will allow the application to run but will prevent it from receiving updates.
+For detailed instructions, see [Switch to Manual Download and Installation for TheHive](switch-to-manual-download-installation-thehive.md) and [Switch to Manual Download and Installation for Cortex](../../../cortex/operations/switch-to-manual-download-installation-cortex.md).
+Continuing with the current installation lets the application run but blocks it from receiving updates.

 <h2>Next steps</h2>